-Sometimes, you may need to wait for their reply, but suggestions from experienced bloggers worth your patience.
+Sometimes, you may need to wait for their reply, but suggestions from experienced bloggers are worth your patience.

-A single wrong step in the initial day of blogging can make a huge negative impact on your career and take enormous time to get back in action again.
+A single wrong step in the initial day of blogging can make a huge negative impact on your career and take an enormous time to get back in action again.